opencontainers/distribution-spec/spec.md

 `<name>` is the namespace of the repository, and `<digest>` is the blob's digest.

 A GET request to an existing blob URL MUST provide the expected blob, with a response code that MUST be `200 OK`.
-A successful response SHOULD contain the digest of the uploaded blob in the header `Docker-Content-Digest`.
+A successful response MUST contain the digest of the uploaded blob in the header `Docker-Content-Digest`.
 If present, the value of this header MUST be a digest matching that of the response body.
 Most clients MAY ignore the value, but if it is used, the client MUST verify the value matches the returned response body.
 Clients SHOULD verify that the response body matches the requested digest.